April 14, 2021

-Root Cause Analysis In Agricultural Accidents and Injuries (Intermediate) Chris Eckert, President, Sologic.
+Root Cause Analysis In Agricultural Accidents And Injuries (Intermediate) Chris Eckert, President, Sologic.

 Not all agriculture accidents, injuries and deaths are tracked and investigated by governmental agencies.
 Michigan State University does track all of the incidents, injuries and deaths and provides information back to the agricultural industry about what is happening.
-Does their investigation show trends that can be used to teach safety programs, adjust regulations and rules, make the work processes safer and help keep the worker accident, injury and fatility safer?
+Does their investigation show trends that can be used to teach safety programs, adjust regulations and rules, make the work processes safer and help keep the worker accident, injury and fatality safer?

 - Chair: Rich Mahaney, PEM, Mahaney Loss Control Services